nickpetzoldcfc/company-lookup/README.md

 ## Timescales

-We want to leave enough time to hear more about your experience and for you to ask questions, so we will have a hard stop at 45 mins.
+We want to leave enough time to hear more about your experience and for you to ask questions, so we will have a **hard stop at 45 mins**.

 ## Next Steps